MalcolmSlaney/QuickSIN_Benchmark/README.md

 human subjects from normal, to mildly, moderately, and then severely impaired based upon the signal-to-noise ratio (SNR) where the subject correctly recognizes 50% of the keywords.
-By grounding speech-in-noise performance to human abilities we have a more realisitc metric for automatic speech recognizers (ASR).
+By grounding automatic speech-in-noise performance to human abilities we have a more realistic metric for automatic speech recognizers (ASR).
 We demonstrate that a modern recognizer, built using millions of hours of unsupervised training data, achieves near-normal recognition in noise with this human test.